Paper recycling: Rationale for recycling

-Industrialized paper making has an effect on the environment both upstream (where raw materials are acquired and processed) and downstream (waste-disposal impacts).
+Industrialized papermaking affects the environment both upstream (where raw materials are acquired and processed) and downstream (waste-disposal impacts).

-Today, 40% of paper pulp is created from wood (in most modern mills only 9–16% of pulp is made from pulp logs; the rest comes from waste wood that was traditionally burnt).
-Paper production accounts for about 35% of felled trees, and represents 1.2% of the world's total economic output.
+In 2023, 92% of pulp was made from wood sources (in most modern mills only 9–16% of pulp is made from pulp logs; the rest comes from waste wood that was traditionally burnt).
+Paper production accounts for about 35% of felled trees.
 Recycling one ton of newsprint saves about 1 ton of wood while recycling 1 ton of printing or copier paper saves slightly more than 2 tons of wood.
 This is because kraft pulping requires twice as much wood since it removes lignin to produce higher quality fibres than mechanical pulping processes.
 Relating tons of paper recycled to the number of trees not cut is meaningless, since tree size varies tremendously and is the major factor in how much paper can be made from how many trees.
 In addition, trees raised specifically for pulp production account for 16% of world pulp production, old growth forests 9% and second- and third- and more generation forests account for the balance.
 Most pulp mill operators practice reforestation to ensure a continuing supply of trees.
 The Programme for the Endorsement of Forest Certification (PEFC) and the Forest Stewardship Council (FSC) certify paper made from trees harvested according to guidelines meant to ensure good forestry practices.

 Energy

 Energy consumption is reduced by recycling, although there is debate concerning the actual energy savings realized.
 The Energy Information Administration claims a 40% reduction in energy when paper is recycled versus paper made with unrecycled pulp, while the Bureau of International Recycling (BIR) claims a 64% reduction.
 Some calculations show that recycling one ton of newspaper saves about 4000 kWh of electricity, although this may be too high (see comments below on unrecycled pulp).
-This is enough electricity to power a 3-bedroom European house for an entire year, or enough energy to heat and air-condition the average North American home for almost six months.
-Recycling paper to make pulp actually consumes more fossil fuels than making new pulp via the kraft process; these mills generate most of their energy from burning waste wood (bark, roots, sawmill waste) and byproduct lignin (black liquor).
+This is enough electricity to power a 3-bedroom European house for an entire year or enough energy to heat and air-condition the average North American home for almost six months.
+Recycling paper to make pulp consumes more fossil fuels than making new pulp via the kraft process; these mills generate most of their energy from burning waste wood (bark, roots, sawmill waste) and byproduct lignin (black liquor).
 Pulp mills producing new mechanical pulp use large amounts of energy; a very rough estimate of the electrical energy needed is 10 gigajoules per tonne of pulp (2500 kW·h per short ton).

 Landfill use

-About 35% of municipal solid waste (before recycling) in the United States by weight is paper and paper products.
-42.4% of that is recycled.
+In 2019, about 110 million metric tons of paper products were disposed in the United States.
+Of that, 56% was landfilled and 38% recycled, with the rest being incinerated.
+Roughly one quarter of municipal solid waste was paper products.
+Landfilling paper products led to an estimated $4 billion in lost economic value.